 Need some inspiration for your page?
-Here are brands using the new design to give you some ideas on cover photos, custom tabs, about information, and more.
+Take a look at these brands using the new design successfully to give you some ideas on cover photos, custom tabs, about information and more.

-- The Today Show – America’s #1 morning puts their main stars on the cover and pins their latest show content on their timeline asking viewers what they thought of the story.
+- The Today Show - America’s #1 morning show puts its main stars on the cover and pins its latest show content on its timeline asking viewers what they thought of the story.

-- SportsCenter – SportsCenter shows an inside look at taping the show in their cover photo and highlights the latest sports news in their timeline.
+- SportsCenter - SportsCenter shows an inside look at taping the show in its cover photo and highlights the latest sports news in its timeline.

-- People.com – The top celebrity magazine puts the most popular celebrity photos on their timeline and use their latest magazine cover as their profile photo.
+- People.com - The top celebrity magazine puts the most popular celebrity photos on its timeline and uses its latest magazine cover as its profile photo.

-- Tide – This detergent brand showcases their latest product in their cover photo as well as in their custom tabs.
+- Tide - This detergent brand showcases its latest product in its cover photo as well as in its custom tabs.

-- Herbal Essences – Herbal Essences displays their latest line of products in their cover photo and highlights 40 years in the business, video reviews, and current promotions in their custom tabs.
+- Herbal Essences - Herbal Essences displays its latest line of products in its cover photo and highlights 40 years in the business, video reviews, and current promotions in its custom tabs.

-- Macy’s – Macy’s prides themselves as being the world’s largest store in their cover photo and lets visitors know they have been around for 150 years in their about info.
-Plus they pin news about their latest sales on their timeline.
+- Macy’s - Macy’s prides itself in being the world’s largest store in its cover photo and lets visitors know it has been around for 150 years in its About info.
+Plus, it pins news about its latest sales on its timeline.

-- Livestrong – Livestrong pins the milestone of when they were founded on their timeline, and their cover photo is an extension of their well-recognized logo.
+- Livestrong - Livestrong pins the milestone of the date it was founded and uses its cover photo as an extension of its well-recognized logo.

-- Chevy Sonic – Chevy uses a creative cover photo of their newest model and custom tabs that make it look like the coolest car ever.
+- Chevy Sonic - Chevy showcases a creative cover photo of its newest model and uses custom tabs that make it look like the coolest car ever.

-- Kia Soul – One of the most memorable parts of every Kia Soul commercial is the hamsters, and their Facebook page highlights them in their cover photo, profile photo, and latest updates.
+- Kia Soul - One of the most memorable parts of every Kia Soul commercial is the hamsters, and its Facebook Page highlights them in its cover photo, profile photo and latest updates.

-- Ford – Ford uses their custom tabs to showcase an app with their top product pages.
-They also highlight news about their upcoming Google+ Hangout on their timeline.
+- Ford - Ford uses its custom tabs to showcase an app with its top product pages.
+It also highlights news about its upcoming Google+ Hangout on its timeline.

-- American Express – American Express puts a creative spin on their “Member Since” tag on their cover photo and their custom tabs feature the latest Amex promotions.
+- American Express - American Express puts a creative spin on its “Member Since” tag on its cover photo, and its custom tabs feature the latest Amex promotions.

-- SEOmoz – SEOmoz uses abstract artwork for their main cover photo and highlights their mascot Roger in their profile photo.
+- SEOmoz - SEOmoz uses abstract artwork for its main cover photo and highlights its mascot Roger in its profile photo.

-- Mashable – Mashable updates their cover photo with the latest news on their site, which is currently (at the time of posting) the iPad 3.
-They also make sure that everyone knows about their other pages by liking them.
+- Mashable - Mashable updates its cover photo with the latest news on its site, which is currently (at the time of posting) the iPad 3.
+They also make sure that everyone knows about their other pages by displaying them to be liked.

-- Canlis – This restaurant shows their lovely location as their cover photo and puts videos and reservations in the custom tabs.
+- Canlis - This restaurant shows its lovely location as its cover photo and puts videos and reservations in the custom tabs.

 Need to know more?
 The following are additional resources from Facebook itself.